 \section{Usage Notes}

 PreprintToPaper dataset can be used in a variety of studies: one of the principal ideas is connected to the issue of information overload\cite{Holyst2024} in academia -- a notion that is widely understood\cite{Landhuis2016} (e.g., \textit{paper tsunami}\cite{Brainard2020}) but for which no measures have been defined yet.
 The very construction of our dataset (i.e., a set of preprints submitted before / during the outbreak of the COVID-19 pandemic), along with the information about the period between the preprint submission, can help find the patterns of preprint-to-paper transformations under the stress exerted by the pandemic\cite{Brainard2020}.
-In the same manner, the question of the characteristics of ``unpublished preprints'' -- treated in a similar way as uncited papers\cite{Kozlowski2024,VanNoorden2017} -- could be examined using the provided dataset.
+Similarly, the characteristics of ``preprints posted on preprint server'' -- treated in a manner analogous to uncited papers\cite{Kozlowski2024,VanNoorden2017} -- can be examined using the provided dataset.
 These include stylometric factors: title and abstract length, text complexity (e.g., Herdan's measure\cite{Herdan1960}), readability scores (e.g., Gunning FOG index\cite{Gunning1952}) as well as text sentiment, number of authors, and other that have been shown to play role in the previous studies linking textual factors and paper popularity\cite{Didegah2013,Onodera2015,Sienkiewicz2016}.